At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

 Fifty to 70 breeds have docked tails.
 Most are in the Terrier and Spaniel families.

-Interestingly, breeds called “designer dogs” that at one time were called “mutts,” such as the Schnoodle (Schnauzer/Poodle mix), are making tail docking and ear cropping a part of their new “standard” look.
+Interestingly, breeds called “designer dogs” that once were called mutts, such as the Schnoodle (Schnauzer/Poodle mix), are making tail docking and ear cropping part of their new standard look.

 Breeds with naturally docked tails

-In some cases, selective breeding and nature have taken care of tail docking.
-There are several breeds where puppies are born without tails.
+In some cases, selective breeding and nature have solved tail docking.
+Several breeds have puppies born without tails.

 Many of those are due to a gene mutation called C189G, which eliminated the tails.